MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-api-ref.md

 - **failedInstall**: Indicates whether this update has been previously installed but was rolled back.
 The `sync` method will automatically ignore updates, which have previously failed, so you only need to worry about this property if using `checkForUpdate`. *(Boolean)*
 - **isFirstRun**: Indicates whether this is the first time the update has been run after being installed.
 This is useful for determining whether you would like to show a "What's New?"
 UI to the end user after installing an update. *(Boolean)*
 - **isMandatory**: Indicates whether the update is considered mandatory.
 This is the value that was specified in the CLI when the update was released. *(Boolean)*
 - **isPending**: Indicates whether this update is in a "pending" state.
-When `true`, that means the update has been downloaded and installed, but the app restart needed to apply it hasn't occurred yet, and that's why it's changes aren't currently visible to the end-user. *(Boolean)*
+When `true`, that means the update has been downloaded and installed, but the app restart needed to apply it hasn't occurred yet, and that's why its changes aren't currently visible to the end user. *(Boolean)*
 - **label**: The internal label automatically given to the update by the CodePush server, such as `v5`.
-This value uniquely identifies the update within it's deployment. *(String)*
+This value uniquely identifies the update within its deployment. *(String)*
 - **packageHash**: The SHA hash value of the update. *(String)*
 - **packageSize**: The size of the code contained within the update, in bytes. *(Number)*